odoo/documentation/purchase/replenishment/flows/setup_stock_rule.rst

 .. image:: media/setup01.png
   :align: center

-By default, Reordering Rules in Odoo are named as "OP/XXXXX" but you are free to use any nomenclature.
+By default, Reordering Rules in Twenty20 are named as "OP/XXXXX" but you are free to use any nomenclature.
 You can modify it via the **Name** field.

 The **Product** field is the product you are creating the rule for.